 Faculty feedback and comments, including marked-up assignments, are also available through the “my grades” link.

 Yes.
 Tutoring is available 24/7 through Smarthinking, which is accessed through a link in both jwuLink and ulearn.
 There, you’ll be able to schedule tutoring appointments or even pop in for immediate help on certain subjects.
 You can also submit writing samples and obtain written feedback from Smarthinking’s writing experts.

 Your instructors will also be available for questions through email or ulearn.

 Is JWU an accredited online university?

 Yes.
-Our online programs meet stringent accreditation requirements by the New England Association of Schools & Colleges Inc. (NEASC), one of the nation’s leading accrediting bodies.
+Our online programs meet stringent accreditation requirements by the New England Commission of Higher Education (NECHE), one of the nation’s leading accrediting bodies.